monad-developers/hardhat-monad/README.md

 npx hardhat verify <CONTRACT_ADDRESS> --network monadMainnet
 ```

+**Note:** The verification command may show an error message, but this is often misleading - the contract is usually verified successfully on both Sourcify and MonadScan.
+Check the explorer links to confirm verification.

 Once verified, you can view your contract on:
 - [MonadVision](https://monadvision.com) (Sourcify)
 - [MonadScan](https://monadscan.com) (Etherscan)

-## Customizing the Lock Contract
+## Counter Contract

-The sample Lock contract is a simple time-locked wallet that:
+The sample Counter contract includes:
-- Accepts ETH during deployment
+- `inc()` - Increment counter by 1
-- Locks funds until a specified timestamp
+- `incBy(uint)` - Increment counter by a specified amount
-- Allows only the owner to withdraw once the time has passed

-You can modify the unlock time in `ignition/modules/Lock.ts` or pass it as a parameter during deployment.
+- `x` - Public variable to read the current count

 ## Got questions?